kexiZeroing/kexiZeroing.github.io/src/blog/fetch-api-requests-cors.md

 console.log(myHeaders.get('X-Custom-Header')); // null
 ```

-> `Content-Length` header indicates the size of the message body, in bytes. `Buffer.byteLength()` returns the byte length of those elements (a character can take up more than one byte).

 A fetch metadata request header like `Sec-Fetch-Dest`, `Sec-Fetch-Mode`, `Sec-Fetch-Site` provides additional information about the context from which the request originated.
 These headers are prefixed with `Sec-`, and hence have [forbidden header names](https://developer.mozilla.org/en-US/docs/Glossary/Forbidden_header_name).
 As such, they cannot be modified from JavaScript.

 - `Sec-Fetch-Mode` allows a server to distinguish between: requests originating from a user navigating between HTML pages, and requests to load images and other resources.
 For example, this header would contain `navigate` for top level navigation requests, while `no-cors` is used for loading an image.